Amanda E. Seitz

 - Conducted an internal investigation for a global oil and gas company regarding potential FCPA violations.

-- Part of the trial team that represented a class of adolescents suffering from mental illness, who were confined at the Iowa Boys State Training School and were subjected to excessive and punitive use of solitary confinement and mechanical restraints.
-Ropes & Gray along with co-counsel, Children’s Rights and Disability Rights Iowa, litigated the case in a two week trial in the Southern District of Iowa.
+- Part of trial team that represented plaintiffs in a class action lawsuit against a state-run juvenile treatment facility, alleging violations of the Eighth and Fourteen Amendments arising out of excessive and punitive use of solitary confinement and fixed mechanical restraints.
+Ropes & Gray, along with co-counsel Children's Rights and Disability Rights Iowa, litigated the case through a two-week trial in federal court, securing sweeping injunctive relief under the Fourteenth Amendment and the appointment of a monitor.
+Team was awarded firm-wide 2020 Pro Bono Team Award.

 - Obtained asylum for Angolan man persecuted on account of his ethnic group and/or imputed nationality in immigration court.